Projects per year

 Personal Statement

-Alessandro leads the Semiconductor Quantum Electronics Lab (SEQUEL) in the Department of Physics.
-He is a UKRI Future Leaders Fellow and a Senior Lecturer.
+Alessandro has led the Semiconductor Quantum Electronics Lab (SEQUEL) in the Department of Physics since 2019.
+He is a UKRI Future Leaders Fellow and a University Reader.
 He is jointly appointed with the National Physical Laboratory, where he holds a Measurement Fellowship.
 His team's research interests span from quantum computing to quantum electrical metrology in semiconductor systems, as well as development of hybrid super/semi-conductive nanotechnology.

-Alessandro studied Electronic Engineering at the University of Naples (Italy) where he received his BSc and MSc summa cum laude.
+Alessandro studied Electronic Engineering at the University of Naples (Italy) where he received his combined BSc/MSc summa cum laude.

-After working for two years as an engineering consultant at Altran Ltd (Italy), he moved to the UK to engage in his doctoral studies in Physics at the University of Cambridge.
+After a short stint as an engineering consultant at Altran Ltd (Italy), he moved to the UK to engage in his doctoral studies in Physics at the University of Cambridge.
 Alessandro graduated in 2011 with a dissertation on microwave-assisted charge transport in single-electron transistors.

 Following the award of his PhD, Alessandro worked at the Hitachi Cambridge Laboratory (UK) as a research scientist in the area of silicon-based quantum information.